How to Craft the Perfect Elevator Pitch

 Go With the Flow

 I highly suggest not committing your speech to memory word for word.
-You want to sound naturally confident and sure of yourself, and unless you are an actor, that can be difficult to achieve if you’re just memorizing words.
-Plus, conversations can get derailed fairly quickly in a real-life setting, and being comfortable with the most important pieces of information rather than an entire speech will help you stay on your toes in the case of an unexpected question.
+You want to sound naturally confident and sure of yourself, and unless you are an actor, that can be difficult to achieve if you’re memorizing words.
+Conversations can get derailed quickly in a real-life setting.
+Being comfortable with the most critical pieces of information rather than an entire speech will help you stay on your toes in the case of an unexpected question.

 Instead of memorizing your elevator pitch like vocabulary words, write a little sticky note out with all of your key points, and practice different variations of the pitch in the mirror a few times the night before your big day.
-Remember, confidence and comfort are key, and you want to exude confidence and comfort in who you are any time you’re trying to “sell yourself”.
+Remember, confidence and comfort are crucial, and you want to exude confidence and comfort in who you are any time you’re trying to “sell yourself.”

-Professional settings and elevator pitches may be stressful, but the most important thing in any scenario is that you remain 100% true to yourself at all times.
-Don’t let all of the preparation and nervousness detract from your personality and passion - after all, you’re pretty great, and you want your potential employers to see that too.
+Professional settings and elevator pitches may be stressful.
+The essential thing in any scenario is that you remain 100% true to yourself at all times.
+Don’t let all of the preparation and nervousness detract from your personality and passion.
+You’re pretty great, and you want your potential employers to see that too.